 Advantages of mobile broadband

 - It's portable.
-You can take your dongle, Wi-Fi hotspot, or phone anywhere - whether you're travelling, moving home, or just popping to a local café to do some work.
+You can take your dongle, Wi-Fi hotspot, mi-fi, or phone anywhere - whether you're travelling, moving home, streaming music in your car, or popping to a local café to do some work.
 On the other hand, fixed broadband is, well, fixed, and can only be used at home.

 - It's a great way of getting broadband (or higher download speeds, or a more reliable connection) in areas where a fixed line is a bit iffy or difficult to reach - especially in rural areas.

-- There's no need to pay for line rental.
+- There's no need for line rental.
 All you need is a SIM and a compatible device.

-Mobile broadband is probably the best option if you're averylight user and don't want line rental at home, or if moving your internet connection around with you is important.
+Mobile broadband is probably the best option if you're a very light user and don't want or have a phone line at home, or if you travel a lot and moving your internet connection around with you is important.

 And, of course, it's a solution you'll often see in those really rural areas that fixed broadband lines struggle to reach.